tomarovsky/BuscoClade/README.md

 #### Per-sample VCFs + reference genome

-If you have per-sample VCFs, the pipeline applies SNPs directly to the BUSCO sequences of a reference sample using `apply_vcf_to_busco.py`.
+If you have per-sample VCFs, the pipeline applies SNPs directly to the BUSCO sequences of a reference genome using `apply_vcf_to_busco.py`.
+Each VCF file must contain exactly one sample.
+Only SNPs are used — indels present in the VCF are ignored.
 This avoids rebuilding full pseudo-genome assemblies and re-running BUSCO for each sample — instead, BUSCO is run once on the reference, and ortholog sequences for all other samples are reconstructed by applying their SNPs to the reference BUSCO sequences exon-by-exon.

 Place per-sample VCF files and the corresponding reference genome together into a subdirectory under `input/vcf_reconstruct/`.
 Each subdirectory is processed independently, which allows reconstructing sequences against different references in a single run: